stevens-armlab/cube-ground-truth-data/raw_data/README.md

 Tx ,Ty, Tz stands for the position of the probe's center in the sensor coordinate system

 We are using the Aurora 5DOF tracker, so the Qz will always be zero and it has nothing to do with our result.

+For more sensor information, see in this link: https://www.ndigital.com/electromagnetic-tracking-technology/aurora/